puldavid87/CNN_Architectures_Benchmarking_Edge_Devices/README.md

 ### Execution time

-The next figure shows the execution time when the ML models infer on each Edge device.
+The next figure shows the execution time when the ML models infer on each Edge device (y-axis = ms).
 ![Power consumption](int8.png)